The 400 Blows (Les Quatre Cents Coups) is a 1959 film directed by François Truffaut.

 - Bittersweet Ending: By the end, sweet-natured Antoine is considered a worthless delinquent.
 His own mother washes her hands of him and requests that after a stint in juvenile detention he be sent to a work camp by the shore where she doesn't have to deal with him anymore.
 But at least he gets to see the ocean - in one of French cinema's most famous and beautiful scenes.

-- "Blind Idiot" Translation: The title.
-The French title, Les Quatre Cents Coups is a reference to a French idiom, "faire les quatre cents coups", which means "to raise hell".
-The English title is a literal translation of les quatre cents coups, and in English it is nonsensical.
-The original translator tried to give the film the name Wild Oats in an attempt to avert this, but the distributor changed it back.
+- "Blind Idiot" Translation: The French title, Les Quatre Cents Coups is a reference to a French idiom, "faire les quatre cents coups", which means "to raise hell".
+The English title is a completely literal translation, which is nonsensical in context.
+The original translator tried to give the film the more appropriate name Wild Oats, but the distributor changed it back.

 - Buxom Is Better: Discussed in a sarcastic manner by Antoine's stepfather, who says a secretary at his office got promoted through sleeping with the boss.
 He pronounces her "well-armed" then says "She has the talents for the position" while making the universal 'big breasts' gesture.